Koha-Community/kohadocs/en/source/12_opac.rst

     on-shelf holds will show as available until a librarian has pulled them from the shelf and checked the item in make it show 'waiting'.

-Holdings Information
 |image941|

 If you have turned on :ref:`Enhanced Content` preferences you may have book jackets on your search results.

-Book Jacket on Results
 |image942|

 If you have set your :ref:`Did you mean? <did-you-mean?-label>` options you will see a yellow bar across the top of your results will other related searches.

-Did you mean?
 |image943|

 If you performed an advanced search you see an option to go back and